mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:28:58 - Yeah, that's fun.

-00:28:59 - Now, one of the reasons why I was looking at this is coming back to the little project, PyTestCheck, that I'm working on.
+00:28:59 - Now, one of the reasons why I was looking at this is coming back to the little project, pytestCheck, that I'm working on.

 00:29:08 I'm refactoring it.